 A great TV campaign can spark online and offline conversations about your brand.
 A great product, along with a great message, good timing and a link to the current cultural zeitgeist will help any TV ad campaign.
 From “Where’s the Beef’ years ago to the best TV ads of 2013, great TV ads can capture a brand’s audience and get them talking about and engaging with the brand.
 TV ain’t dead yet.

 Marketers can learn a lot from hosting, sponsoring and participating in online webinars.
-Direct feedback from customers, competitors, and potential new business partners is invaluable to marketing teams.
+Direct feedback from customers, competitors, and potential new business partners are invaluable to marketing teams.
 The key to making a webinar valuable is understanding essential industry topics that need further discussion.
 If your timing is right, then your webinar can have long-lasting benefits.
 Set it up with a provocative title, invite the best marketers, and host it with one of these top webinar platforms.

 Guest post by Lucy Kim.
-Lucy is a mom and avid environmentalist who runs a social media company from her home.
+Lucy is a mom and an avid environmentalist who runs a social media company from her home.